Harrypatria/R-Introduction/README.md

 ### R Markdown
 R Markdown: https://bookdown.org/yihui/rmarkdown/
 R Markdown is an easy-to-use tool for creating reproducible reports and documents.
 This book provides a comprehensive introduction to R Markdown, including its syntax, formatting options, and output formats.

+### R shiny
+Shiny lets us build interactive web apps, using R. This means we can use (pretty much) all of R’s extensive (and extensible) data analysis and visualisation features in our app.
+Essentially, we can take almost any analysis we’ve done in R, and then make it interactive.
+We can run our apps locally, within R Studio (this is what we’ll do most of today), make them standalone, either by deploying them to a Shiny Server, or to a hosting service, such as https://shinyapps.io (we’ll do this today), or even including them in a Markdown document.